toledkrw/ESP32-app-template/README.md

 1. **Go to the official website:**
     [https://code.visualstudio.com/](https://code.visualstudio.com/)
 2. **Download the installer:**
-    Choose the appropriate version for your operating system (Windows, macOS, or Linux).
+    Choose the appropriate version for your operating system (Windows or Linux).
 3. **Run the installer:**
     Follow the on-screen instructions to complete the installation.
 4. **(Optional) Install VSCode via command line:**